saifeemustafaq/mentorship/cohort_2/giteshyelave@outlook.com/About_cloud.md

 - Examples of capital expenses include the purchase of fixed assets, such as new buildings or business equipment, upgrades to existing facilities, and the acquisition of intangible assets, such as patents.

+- Capex or expenses are depreciated or amortized over a span of years.
+For example, it can buy equipment/ buildings or add value to an existing asset to upgrade beyond the current financial year.

+- Most often capital expenses are mostly depreciated over a five to ten years period, but sometimes may be depreciated over twenty years in the case of real estate properties.

 _ _ _ _ _ _ _ _ _ _

 # What is Operational expenditure (OpeEx)?